swissiety/LspLexer4Pygments/README.md

 # LspLexer4Pygments
 connects a *Language Server Protocol* (LSP) server with [Pygments](https://github.com/pygments/pygments) for syntax highlighting.
 This tool uses the *semantic tokens* feature of LSP (LSP 3.16) and maps them to Pygments tokens, which are then used by Pygments to highlight your input accordingly.
-Pygments can colorize input for cli, HTML, LaTeX, ... so you can use Pygments and LspLexer4Pygments for syntax highlighting of a custom LspServer implementation to enhance your web based documentation e.g. via mk_docs, your thesis, scientific paper, etc.
+Pygments can colorize input for cli, HTML, LaTeX, ... so you can use Pygments and LspLexer4Pygments for syntax highlighting of a custom LspServer implementation to enhance your web based documentation e.g. via [MkDocs](https://github.com/mkdocs/mkdocs), your thesis, scientific paper, etc.

 ## requirements
 - the used language server can communicate via STDIO and needs to support the semantic tokens capability